SUZANNE M. UTKE, ESQ.

 For example, a U.S. study found that patients with myocardial infarctions who turned 80 years old within the previous two weeks were less likely to be candidates for bypass surgery than those who were two weeks shy of their 80th birthday.
 The study concluded that physicians may have a “left-digit bias,” where they focus on the first number (7_ as opposed to 8_) and mentally classified people in their eighties as much riskier than those in their seventies.8

-The key to conquering the negative effects of cognitive bias begin with recognition.
+The key to conquering the negative effects of cognitive bias begins with recognition.
 Cognitive shortcuts are necessary because they allow us to be efficient and make quick decisions in complex scenarios.
 Therefore, the goal is not to avoid Type 1 thinking, but to avoid the errors that result from cognitive bias.
-Being aware of the types of bias and how it effects the thought and decision-making process can assist healthcare providers to avoid falling into cognitive bias traps.
+Being aware of the types of bias and how it affects the thought and decision-making process can assist healthcare providers to avoid falling into cognitive bias traps.

 In order to minimize the risk of delayed diagnosis, misdiagnoses or treatment course errors that may likely lead to litigation, mental healthcare providers must acknowledge the reality of cognitive bias.
 Although mental shortcuts are imperative to the practice of psychiatry, they are also a leading cause of medical errors.
 Implementing Type 2 thinking, along with the inevitable Type 1 processing, can reduce errors, injuries, and psychiatric malpractice litigation.

-Every member of the mental healthcare team has a role in ensuring that diagnoses are accurate and timely – and that includes welcoming patients and families into the diagnostic process.1 The Society to Improve Diagnosis in Medicine (SIDM) has a comprehensive resource center aimed at improving diagnostic awareness, research, education, practice improvement, and patient engagement.
+Every member of the mental healthcare team has a role in ensuring that diagnoses are accurate and timely – and that includes welcoming patients and families into the diagnostic process.
+The Society to Improve Diagnosis in Medicine (SIDM) has a comprehensive resource center aimed at improving diagnostic awareness, research, education, practice improvement, and patient engagement.
 To learn more on how to decrease risk related to diagnostic errors related to cognitive bias please access the website links included in the footnotes and resources listed below.

 • Society to Improve Diagnosis in Medicine. https://www.improvediagnosis.org/